pantheon-systems/quicksilver-examples/diffy_visualregression/README.md

 ## Instructions ##

+Vide demo is available https://youtu.be/U8uHJELeTDE.

 In order to get up and running, you first need to setup a Diffy.website project:

-1. Either login to your account or register for a new one at [http://Diffy.website](http://Diffy.website).
+1. Either login to your account or register for a new one at [https://diffy.website](https://diffy.website).
-2. Setup a Diffy.website project for your site and define the Production and Staging URLs in the project settings.
+2. Setup a Diffy project for your site and define the Production and Staging URLs in the project settings.

 Then you need to add the relevant code to your Pantheon project:

 1. Add the example `diffyVisualregression.php` script to the 'private/scripts/' directory of your code repository.
-2. Copy the secret username, password and project_id into a file called `secrets.json` and store it in the [private files](https://pantheon.io/docs/articles/sites/private-files/) directory.
+2. Create an API token in Diffy ().
+Copy the token and project_id into a file called `secrets.json` and store it in the [private files](https://pantheon.io/docs/articles/sites/private-files/) directory.

      ```shell
-       $> echo '{"username": "myLogin", "password": "myPassword", "project_id" : "123"}' > secrets.json
+       $> echo '{"token": "yourToken", "project_id" : "123"}' > secrets.json
+       sftp YOURCREDENTIALS_TO_LIVE_ENVIRONMENT
        sftp> cd files
        sftp> mkdir private
        sftp> cd private